 Japanese PM looks to win Trump's trust in White House talks

-Japanese Prime Minister Shinzo Abe walks past a military honor guard to lay a wreath at the Tomb of the Unknowns on Friday at Arlington National Cemetery in Arlington, Va.
-WASHINGTON - President Donald Trump's meeting with Japan's prime minister offers a chance to shore up a long-standing security alliance and repair economic ties shaken by U.S. withdrawal from a Pacific trade pact.
+Japanese Prime Minister Shinzo Abe walks past a military honor guard to lay a wreath at the Tomb of the Unknowns at Arlington National Cemetery in Arlington, Va., Friday, Feb.
+10, 2017.
+Japanese Prime Minister Shinzo Abe walks past a military honor guard to lay a wreath at the Tomb of the Unknowns at Arlington National Cemetery in Arlington, Va., Friday, Feb.
+10, 2017.

 Add your comments below